ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!mania/en.md

   - The better judgement, the more multiplier increase/less punishment.
     - There's an upper limit for the multiplier.

-The score given by each note is calculated with the following formula:-
+The score given by each note is calculated with the following formula:

 ```
 Score = BaseScore + BonusScore